-Breaking: Zendaya is Dating Her Super Hot Co-Star
+Zendaya Is Reportedly Dating Her Super Hot Co-Star

 We've spent much of this summer casually freaking out over Zendaya.
 But this—THIS—tops the bumble-bee look and the fancy stag sweater combined.
 People just announced that our young style star has a beau, and the lucky man in question is cutie-pie Tom Holland.

-In case you're scared of spiders—and haven't, you know, been keeping up with Spider-Man: Homecoming—Tom Holland is the English Actor who plays the superhero in the summer blockbuster.
+In case you're scared of spiders—and haven't, you know, been keeping up with Spider-Man: Homecoming—Tom Holland is the English actor who plays the superhero in the summer blockbuster.
 He's also adorable, ambitious, and great with kids.
 (Zendaya, listen to your elder: that is a great sign.)

 RELATED: Tom Holland Wore Only a Thong Under His Spider-Man Suit

 Before we get too excited, we should say: the news of the too-cute relationship comes from an anonymous source, and has not been confirmed by either star's camp.
-Still, our romance-dar tells us that this one is on, and we can't wait to swoon from afar when the couple eventually goes public.
+(Update: Zendaya and Holland poked fun at the reports on Twitter Thursday evening, though they didn't confirm or deny their IRL couple status.)
+Our romance-dar tells us something is up!